tatumio/doc/docs/rpc/tezos-rpc-documentation/getChainId.md

 ### Overview

-The `getChainIdentifier` method retrieves the unique identifier of a specified chain in Tezos.
+The `getChainId` method retrieves the unique identifier of a specified chain in Tezos.

 ### Example use cases: